Chippewa Lake Park: Demolition: 2009–2010

-The park today
+2012 and beyond

-As of April 18, 2012, the Chippewa Partners LLC's aforementioned plans for the site have been scrapped due to a lawsuit, and the Chippewa Lake Park property went into foreclosure.
+As of April 18, 2012, the Chippewa Partners LLC's aforementioned plans for the site have been scrapped due to a lawsuit, and the property went into foreclosure.

 As of August 2012, an attempt to auction off the property failed and foliage is starting to reclaim the park again.

-As of Spring 2013, the Wild Mouse has been taken down.
+As of spring 2013, the Wild Mouse has been taken down.

 In October 2013, an organization called Flying Cages stated their intention to attract investors to contribute to making the site an outdoor entertainment venue.
 The possibility exists that a few of the surviving rides might be preserved as icons of the past.

-In October 2015 the current owners of the property have listed the property for sale for $3.7 million.
+In October 2015, the current owners of the property listed it for sale for $3.7 million.

-As of May 3, 2017, Chippewa Lake Park is still listed for sale.
+As of May 3, 2017, the property is still listed for sale.

-On December 6, 2017, the Tom Sawyer steamboat was removed from the park and was transported down to Tennessee where it will be restored to operation.
+On December 6, 2017, the Tom Sawyer steamboat was removed from the park and trucked down to Tennessee for restoration to operation.
 It was purchased by Jason Carver of J Beez Watercraft in 2009.

-In 2020, it was announced that Chippewa Lake Park will be reborn as a Medina County park, which owns the adjacent 340-acre Chippewa Lake.
+In 2020, it was announced that the park will be reborn as a Medina County park, which owns the adjacent 340-acre Chippewa Lake.
 The plan was to salvage what is left of the park, and use signage to detail the rich history of the area.

-As of January 2023, the Ferris Wheel, the Little Dipper, the Flying Cages, and the Tumble Bug rides are still standing, along with sections of the train track and the remains of the ballroom and other structures.
-The cars of the Tumble Bug were removed and set aside, including one outside the fence, along with the gear lift mechanism to the coaster and some barrels.
+As of June 2024, the Ferris Wheel, the Little Dipper, the Flying Cages, and the Tumble Bug are still standing, along with sections of the train track and the remains of the ballroom and other structures.
+The Tumble Bug cars were removed and set aside, including one outside the fence, along with the gear lift mechanism to the roller coaster and some barrels.

+As of late 2024, the former sign at the main entrance was removed as well as the old ticket booths and part of the fence where they once stood.